-As the other founder and owner of High Octane, Dan brings 16 years of experience training dogs with him.
-He instructs all levels of agility, but his expertise is with teaching international and master levels.
+As a founder and co-owner of High Octane, Dan brings 18 years of experience training dogs with him.
+He instructs all levels of agility, but his expertise is with teaching advanced and master levels.
 Dan has a special experience with teaching the skills of the USDAA game, Snooker.

-Dan’s first dog to compete nationally is ADCH Rival’s Ready to Run “Simmer” who is a lot of dog in a little package.
-Together, Dan and Simmer have earned numerous titles and Simmer was the number 3 dog in tournaments for the 2015 year!
-For the second time, Dan and Simmer attended 2015 Cynosport World Games and they made finals in both Steeplechase and Grand Prix!
-Simmer is now retired and enjoying fitness, long walks, and ball in the yard.
+Dan’s first dog to compete nationally was ADCH-B LAA-B Rival’s Ready to Run “Simmer” who is a lot of dog in a little package.
+Together, Dan and Simmer have earned numerous titles and Simmer was the number 3 -22″ dog in USDAA tournaments for the 2015 year!
+Dan and Simmer attended the 2013 & 2015 Cynosport World Games and in 2015 they made finals in both Steeplechase and Grand Prix!
+In Steeplechase, Simmer and Dan earned a 6th place finish.
+Simmer is now retired and enjoys fitness, long walks, and playing ball in the yard.

-Dan takes lessons with Mary Ellen Barry, Perry DeWitt, and Jessica Ajoux and he attends camps and seminars each year to continue furthering his education in the sport of agility.
-Dan is also educated on both Linda Mecklenburg’s Handling System and OneMind Dogs training program.
+Dan takes lessons with Mary Ellen Barry, Jessica Ajoux, and Jen Pinder and he attends camps and seminars each year to continue furthering his education in the sport of agility.
+Dan is educated on both Linda Mecklenburg’s Awesome Paws Handling System and OneMind Dogs training program.

 As an instructor, Dan has a gift of timing with his students.
 He can explain how or why a dog responded as they did to a late, or inconsistent cue.
 With Kylie, Dan is consistent with his own handling, which is the best example of all!

 Dan also co-chairs High Octane’s USDAA and UKI trials.
-High Octane hosts 5 trials a year.
+High Octane hosts four trials a year.

 Dan is also available for lessons and seminars off site.